 After an LDA is defined, two generation patterns must be established.
 The first represents the Capacity Resource deficiency within the LDA.
 Based on the calculated CETO for the LDA, sufficient resources must be removed from service to create a need to import energy into the LDA.
 As the magnitude of the deficiency is adjusted, single contingency analysis is used to establish the CETL value.
 The second generation pattern required represents the dispatch of the remainder of PJM and surrounding non-PJM areas, and is comprised of a much larger number of generators that are not experiencing any emergency conditions.
-The larger area in PJM is modeled as experiencing only normal levels of unit outages simulated through a uniform reduction of all on-line generation.
-The reduction is based on an average Equivalent Forced Outage Rate (EFORd) as that term is defined by NERC standards (http://www.nerc.com/pa/Stand/Pages/default.aspx) for PJM Capacity Resources.
+The larger area in PJM is modeled as experiencing only normal levels of unit outages simulated through existing RTEP base case procedures (see also "Deliverability of Generation") a uniform reduction of all on-line generation.
+The reduction is based on an average Equivalent Forced Outage Rate (EFORd) as that term is defined by NERC standards (""") for PJM Capacity Resources.